RedisJSON/RedisJSON/docs/indexing_JSON.md

 ### It is not possible to index JSON objects.

 To be indexed, a JSONPath expression must return a single scalar value (string or number).

-If the JSONPath expression returns an object or an array, it will be ignored.
+If the JSONPath expression returns an object, it will be ignored.

+However it is possible to index the strings in separated attributes.

 Given the following document: